History of The Thomas Kilmann Conflict Mode Instrument

 - Asserting Your Position: Allows you to stand up for your ideas and interests while making sure that they are taken seriously.

-- Possibility of Quick Victory: Allows you to make a quick recommendation and possibly press for a quick decision if you have enough power to prevail.
+- Possibility of Quick Victory: Allows you to make a quick recommendation and possibly press for a quick decision if you have enough power to be victorious.

-- Self-Defense: Allows you to protect your interests and viewpoints from attack.
+- Self-Defense: Allows you to protect your interests and standpoints from attack.

-- Testing Assumptions: Allows you to debate to expose and test your own and others’ assumptions and views.
+- Testing Assumptions: Allows you to debate to expose and test your own and others’ assumptions and views (Thomas 13).

 Costs of Competing: